• Disease Overview

 Treatment

-At this time, no curative therapies are available for dystonia.
-Current treatments target specific symptoms (symptomatic treatment) and are intended to relieve muscle spasms, pain and discomfort, and unnatural postures.
+Currently, no curative therapies are available for dystonia.
+Current treatments target specific symptoms and are intended to relieve muscle spasms, pain and discomfort, and unnatural postures.
 No single treatment program is appropriate for every patient.

-There are essentially three treatment options: oral medications, botulinum toxin injections, and surgery.
+There are three treatment options: oral medications, botulinum toxin injections and surgery.
 These treatments may be used alone or in combination.
-In addition, physical and speech therapy may provide a helpful complement to medical treatment in specific cases.
+In addition, physical and speech therapy may provide a helpful complement to medical treatment in some patients.

-There are no oral medications approved by the Food and Drug Administration (FDA) for use in dystonia.
-Among the oral medications used are those that affect the activity of neurotransmitters.
-Anticholinergic agents such as benztropine and trihexyphenidyl block the neurotransmitter acetylocholine, and benzodiazepines such as clonazepam, diazepam, or lorazepam block the neurotransmitter gamma-aminobutyric acid (GABA).
+There are no oral medications approved by the U.S. Food and Drug Administration (FDA) for dystonia.
+Sometimes oral medications that affect the activity of neurotransmitters are prescribed.
+Anticholinergic agents such as benztropine and trihexyphenidyl block the neurotransmitter acetylcholine, and benzodiazepines such as clonazepam, diazepam or lorazepam block the neurotransmitter gamma-aminobutyric acid (GABA).
 These drugs are most effective in children with generalized dystonia.
-In adults, side effects are often dose limiting.

-Some individuals particularly those with dopa-responsive dystonia (DRD) respond to treatment with very low doses of levodopa, a synthetic version of the neurotransmitter dopamine.
+Some individuals with dystonia, particularly those with dopa-responsive dystonia (DRD) respond to treatment with very low doses of levodopa, a synthetic version of the neurotransmitter dopamine.
 Levodopa increases dopamine levels.
-In other cases with certain different forms of dystonia, affected individuals may respond to medications that block the activity of dopamine (antidopaminergic agents).
+People with certain different forms of dystonia may respond to medications that block the activity of dopamine (antidopaminergic agents).

 A muscle relaxant known as baclofen, which may help periodically to reduce muscle spasms, may be prescribed and delivered by means of an implantable pump that releases the drug directly into the area around the spinal cord.
 Baclofen can stimulate the body’s ability to process the neurotransmitter GABA.